My journey as a writer begins here. Surrounded by family, and the many books my grandfather read to me as a small child.

 I did not know how to turn dreams into reality, so college life remained a dream.
 However, I found my writing life through opportunity.
 First, I married someone wonderful.
 David encouraged me to take a couple of college classes between children.
 I learned just how much I really did love writing, and it became a need.
 Later, I was given an opportunity to attend the Institute of Children’s Literature.
 Last, I was given an opportunity, from Highlights Foundation, to attend the Chautauqua Writer’s Workshop in New York.
 Here, I wrote my first book, “Super Sam,” which was published by Charlesbridge Publishing.
 By the end of that week, I was reborn, a writer, and I knew my life could never be the same.
 I love being a writer.

-Today I live in Oregon with my wonderful husband and our energetic German shepherd, Molly.
+Today I live in Utah with my wonderful husband and our energetic German shepherd, Molly.